GemCopeland/personal-website/README.md

 As an option, we could add a small toggle in the footer that will increase the contrast throughout the site.

-### To do

-- [ ] Gemma to check the current text colour contrast
-- [ ] Gemma to design a focus state and _Skip to main content_ button, which will be hidden by default

 ##  Browser support
 We'll prioritise modern browsers, but it would be great if this works well on old browsers too.
 It's such a simple site that this shouldn't be such a big ask.
 It may just mean using `float` instead of `flexbox`.